 B. THE ESTABLISHMENT AND MAINTENANCE OF EDUCATION AND EXPERIENCE REQUIREMENTS, IN ACCORDANCE WITH SECTION 101(A)(7)(B)(II) OF THE REHABILITATION ACT, TO ENSURE THAT THE PERSONNEL HAVE A 21ST CENTURY UNDERSTANDING OF THE EVOLVING LABOR FORCE AND THE NEEDS OF INDIVIDUALS WITH DISABILITIES.

 When recruiting or hiring new staff, Maine DVR gives preferences to those with a master’s degree in Rehabilitation Counseling, a closely related master’s degree in Social Work, Psychology, Special Education, or Counseling or having Rehabilitation Counselor Certification (CRC).
 Through the interview process, DVR assesses the applicant’s ability to demonstrate an understanding of the labor force and needs of individuals with disabilities.
-Maine DVR supports staff to obtain and practice 21st century skills through opportunities for training through the Technical Assistance Centers and state and local workforce development partners, including Maine DOL’s Center for Workforce Research and Information.
+Maine DVR supports staff to obtain and practice 21st century skills through opportunities for training through the RSA-funded Technical Assistance Centers and state and local workforce development partners, including Maine DOL’s Center for Workforce Research and Information.

 DVR partners with DBVI to ensure active participation and representation on regional workforce boards across the State.
 Information is shared with DVR staff to provide local county workforce trends, high growth and demand industries, career pathways and future workforce needs.
 DVR’s presence on these boards allows for increased awareness of hiring individuals with disabilities to local employers.

-DVR is co-located with Bureau of Employment Services statewide in CareerCenters.
+DVR is co-located with the Bureau of Employment Services statewide in CareerCenters.
 This co-location allows for increased collaboration on information sharing, co-enrollment opportunities, dual employer engagement and training opportunities.
+WIOA Memoranda of Understanding have also increased discussion of needs, delivery of training and collaborative work across all CareerCenter partners.

 4. STAFF DEVELOPMENT